RP3Agency/ct-test/question-6/README.md

 - The class should have getters and setters for each value (implemented appropriately in the language you are using)
 - When one value is set, it should update the other value
-- Name your class TemperatureConverter and name the file appropriately for the language you are using
+- Name your class TemperatureConverter and save your code in a file appropriately named for the language you are using
+- Add and commit your file
 - This question is open book/open internet